 Primary interest is on integration of knowledge and skills in a professional college student affairs setting.
 Provides supervised experience in a setting closely aligned with student's chosen program.
 Students must complete a minimum of 300 clock hours at an approved college student affairs site.
 Students typically enroll in Internship during the semester in which they plan to graduate.
 This course IS NOT offered during summer terms.

 COUN 560 - Crisis Intervention

 An overview of crisis intervention.
 Major theoretical models of situational crises are described and operationalized across a variety of service delivery systems.
 Students will develop conceptual competency necessary for professionals engaged in crisis intervention.
 Special emphasis is given to contemporary research in suicidology, disaster psychology, and crisis management for schools.
-Prerequisites: Pass Level 1 Examination or admission to Student Affairs program or consent of instructor.
+Prerequisites: Admission to Master's Counseling program.

 COUN 564 - Family Crisis & Resources

 Crises and special problems encountered in family living with individual and community resources pertinent to them.
-Prerequisites: COUN 516 and COUN 528 or consent of instructor.
+Prerequisites: COUN 516 and COUN 528.
+Corequisites: COUN 516, COUN 528.